Akuli/python-tutorial/basics/editor-setup.md

 you can [skip the rest of this chapter](#editor-or--prompt).

-Note that most other editors come with settings that are not suitable for writing Python code. _**TODO:** add a link to the old editor setup tutorial here._
+Note that most other editors come with settings that are not suitable for writing Python code.
+For example, setting up `Vim`,a popular editor, for coding in Python is a nightmare.
+If you want to know more about setting up `Vim` for Python, [refer this](https://realpython.com/vim-and-python-a-match-made-in-heaven/).

-Most of these editors lack some important features, they have so many features that confuse people or they aren't free.
-You can use these editors if you like them, but **these editors are BAD for getting started with programming**:
+Most of these editors lack some important features, they have so many features that confuse people, or they aren't free.
+You can use these editors if you like them, but can be generally avoided in the beginning stage.
+Here is a list of editors that are more feature rich but generally have a steeper learning curve:
 - PyCharm
 - IDLE
 - Emacs